The ‘system check’ aka ‘oh good I’m still alive’

 And it’s working.

-With a confident approach – and what gives you confidence like your friends making light of a situation that scared you – the experience is much more enjoyable.
+With a confident approach (and what gives you confidence like your friends making light of a hard situation?) the experience is much more enjoyable.